 Am I The Right Counsellor For You

 Counselling is a big commitment of time, money and motivation.
 These are things you need to consider before beginning.
 You may want to be clear about the things you want from therapy and the kinds of things that would be helpful in reaching your therapeutic goals.
 In therapy we will develop a trusting and flexible alliance that begins with what is going on for you right now in the present moment, going on to explore the deeper emotions that have led you to become stuck or unhappy.
 I don't work from a 'medical model' approach to therapy, I offer a holistic, creative and responsive method of working which considers the individual, couple or group within their unique circumstances and heritage.
 I believe that lives can be transformed through relationship and self-discovery, which takes place when we allow ourselves to expand awareness in safety.
 I work with a wide range of clients experiencing depression, anxiety, abuse, trauma and violence in their lives.
 I work with issues around gender and sexuality and relationships.
 I offer counselling which aims to be non-judgemental and anti-oppressive.

-I offer both online counselling using VSee and face to face sessions in Hastings and Kings Cross in London.
+I offer both online counselling using VSee/Zoom/Face Time and Skype as well as face to face sessions in Hastings and Kings Cross in London.

 Training, qualifications & experience

 I have a Higher Professional Diploma in counselling and a post-graduate cert in gender, sexuality and culture.

 I have worked within the women's sector (domestic violence, abuse and trauma) and also within the LGBTQI community.
 I am particularly interested in gender identity for both cis and trans people.

 I also work with clients experiencing depression and anxiety and took part in a research project on depression, which won the PCCS prize awarded at the BACP conference in 2012.

 I write reviews and articles, sometimes on health issues and also help others through blocks in creativity and motivation.